 Millions of people drive into the sun twice a day, yet this simple scenario is a roadblock for most traditional LiDAR systems, which can be blinded by harsh sunlight or even other LiDAR signals.
 By contrast, Digital Coherent LiDAR is naturally immune to this same interference, rejecting all light that is not an exact copy of the transmitted wavelength sweep.

 Digital Coherent LiDAR’s FMCW-based platform is 10,000 times better at rejecting unwanted light detection with none of the burdensome extra processing or computational overhead that slow other systems.
 Digital Coherent LiDAR even prevents hacking and spoofing that has proven to defeat other LiDARs.

 Unlike other long-range lidars, Digital Coherent LiDAR contains absolutely no fiber.
-Fiber amplifiers, fiber routing and delicate fiber connections are all expensive and have to be aligned to micron levels.
-In addition, many LiDARs have separate transmit and receive paths that need to be aligned, thus can become misaligned.
+Fiber amplifiers, fiber routing and delicate fiber connections are all expensive and have to be aligned and maintained to micron levels.
+That’s why Digital Coherent LiDAR was designed, from the ground up, with zero fiber.
 Insight’s Digital Coherent LiDAR sensor provides a chip-scale architecture that minimizes part count and enables high reliability.

 Digital Coherent LiDAR is monostatic, meaning that the transmit and receive paths are the same, thus, always aligned.